KauanAg-devs/gmailandLinkedin-bot/README.md

   •  Your password `password`

-  •  a person on LinkedIn in whose connections You are interested `search_query` Make sure that the target person allowed to browse their contacts.
+  •  A person on LinkedIn in whose connections You are interested `search_query`

+      Make sure that the target person allowed to browse their contacts.
 One can disable that in the profile settings.
-      You have to find a person who allowed his/her contacts to be browsed.
+      You have to find a person who allowed his / her contacts to be browsed.

   •  Your custom message (without greating, the greating is included in the code!) `message.txt`